Lcm Of 50 And 825

 Method 3: Listing Multiples

 This method is suitable for smaller numbers and is useful for a conceptual understanding of LCM.
-It involves listing the multiples of each number until a common multiple is found.
-However, for larger numbers, this method becomes highly inefficient.
+In practice, it involves listing the multiples of each number until a common multiple is found.
+Even so, for larger numbers, this method becomes highly inefficient.

 1. Listing Multiples of 50: